-There is a special filter in ParaView to make this possible.
+There is a filter in ParaView designed for this purpose.
 It is called the temporal interpolator.
 This filter will interpolate the positional and field data in between the time steps defined in the original data set.
 This functionality is made possible by recent advances in the ParaView and VTK pipeline structure.

-Exercise 2.24: Temporal Interpolation
+Exercise 2.25: Temporal Interpolation